-We will contribute towards the training costs, paying the learning provider directly in incremental payments throughout the course of the apprenticeship.
+We do this by paying the learning provider directly in incremental payments throughout the course of the apprenticeship.

-Use the contribution tables to work out the funding level for this framework:
+Use our Modern Apprenticeship Contribution Table to work out the funding level for this framework.

 An enhanced funding contribution is paid for employees who are aged 16 – 19.
 For those who are disabled and care-experienced, this is extended up to and including age 29.

-Speak to a range of learning providers to find the best deal and agree on a flexible approach which will meet the needs of your business.
+Speak to a range of learning providers to find the best deal and agree on a flexible approach to meet the needs of your business.